 A few had issues with the lids being difficult to line up correctly or not sealing completely.

 Many of us strive to eat a healthy diet, but all too often good nutrition takes a back seat to busy schedules and growling hunger pangs.
-Devoting a portion of your weekend to planning and prepping meals for the week ahead is great way to save time and keep up with nutritional goals.
+Devoting a portion of your weekend to planning and prepping meals for the week ahead is a great way to save time and keep up with nutritional goals.

 Most meal prep containers are made of plastic or glass, but you're likely to come across a handful of made of stainless steel or silicone, too.
 Different materials have different strengths and weaknesses.
 To help you find a good match, we’ve outlined the advantages and drawbacks of each.